mspnp/cloud-design-patterns/claim-check/code-samples/sample-3/readme.md

 The Azure Function code uses the Service Bus plugin which drops the payload as a blob in the Storage Account created earlier and also sends a notification to consumer client using Service Bus Queue.

-The script `sample-3-azure-setup.sh` automatically configured `App.config` so that the consumer application points to the created resources.
+The script `sample-3-azure-setup.sh` had automatically configured `App.config` so that the consumer application points to the created resources.
 Run the consumer application locally:

 ```bash
 cd client-consumer